Introduction: Deliverability is a Reputation Game, Not a Volume Game

 - If your engagement collapses (low opens, low replies, fast deletes), your sender quality score declines.

-- If your copy triggers spam patterns (all caps, fake urgency, repetitive templates), filtering pressure increases.
+- If your copy triggers spam patterns (spam keywords, all caps, fake urgency, repetitive templates), filtering pressure increases.

 6. Proven Scaling Architecture (Industry Standard)